Arrenton/Leveled/README.md

 This repository serves as both the place to download the releases if, for example, the mod browser doesn't work, as well as the [wiki for developers](https://github.com/Arrenton/Leveled/wiki)!

 You can also put issues [here](https://github.com/Arrenton/Leveled/issues)!

+The code is not public and we have no intentions of making it public yet.
+It might happen one day, who knows.